Guidelines for Prospective Authors

 - Information Form:

 - Advisor Recommendation Form and letter of recommendation from your advisor in a sealed envelope with your advisor's signature over the seal.

-- The original typescript of the paper on plain white paper.
-The paper should be bound with a paperclip and must conform to the UMBC Review 2014 STYLE GUIDELINES .
+- The hard copy of the paper on plain white paper.
+The paper should be bound with a paperclip and must conform to the UMBC Review STYLE GUIDELINES .